 - If you are divorced or widowed, you will also need to present originals and copies of the respective documents and have them apostilled and translated where necessary.

-RELIGIOUS CATHOLIC WEDDING
+HOW TO HAVE A RELIGIOUS CATHOLIC WEDDING

-GETTING MARRIED IN MEXICO AS A NON-CATHOLIC
+HOW TO GET MARRIED IN MEXICO AS A NON-CATHOLIC

-As a non-Catholic, you will be required to attend a Catholic course which generally lasts a few weeks (although this may vary), after which you will be granted permission to have your religious wedding in a Catholic church.
+As a non-Catholic, you will be required to attend a Catholic course which generally lasts a few weeks (although this may vary).
+After which you will be granted permission to have your religious wedding in a Catholic church.

 Your minister will assist you with obtaining all the documentation that is pertinent to your wedding.

-- Civil Marriage Certificate or Proof of date confirmed of Civil Ceremony may be required (if after religious wedding)
+- Civil Marriage Certificate or Proof of date confirmed of Civil Ceremony may be required (if after religious wedding).

-- Pre-matrimonial talks certificate from the minister
+- Pre-matrimonial talks certificate from the minister.

 - Letter or Certificate from minister certified by the archdioceses in Mexico, granting you permission to marry in a Catholic church.

-GETTING MARRIED IN MEXICO WHEN BOTH YOU AND YOUR FIANCÉE ARE CATHOLIC
+HOW TO HAVE A DESTINATION WEDDING IN MEXICO WHEN BOTH YOU AND YOUR FIANCÉE ARE CATHOLIC

-- Civil Marriage Certificate or proof of date confirmed of Civil Ceremony may be required (if your civil wedding in Mexico is after the religious wedding)
+- Civil Marriage Certificate or proof of date confirmed of Civil Ceremony may be required (if your civil wedding in Mexico is after the religious wedding).

-- Pre-matrimonial talks certificate from the minister
+- Pre-matrimonial talks certificate from the minister.

 - Sacraments from the Catholic Church in your home country.